MaeveRositzke/GoFish/README.md

 # GoFish
-Card game written in Python
+My take on the classic card game